potlitel/HR-Management/Readme.md

 2. Have Visual Studio 2019 installed.

-3. Have an instance of MSSQLSERVER installed and running..
+3. Have an instance of MSSQLSERVER installed and running.

 ## Installation